A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Into The Thorns: Hunting The Cattle-Killing Leopard Of The Marobo Hills

-Into The Thorns: Hunting The Cattle-Killing Leopard Of The Marobo Hills by Wayne Grant (2008).
+Into the Thorns: Hunting The Cattle-Killing Leopard Of The Matobo Hills by Wayne Michael Grant (2008).
 Hunting the leopard with someone who is widely acknowledged as a leopard 'specialist'.
 The author has won many hunting awards including Professional Hunter of the Year.

 Giorgio Grasselli